Ghini/ghini.desktop/doc/use_cases-jbq.rst

          being acquired by the garden; (2) or plants in the garden, found without a label.
 We distinguish the two cases by adding a 'ret' extra text for relabeled plants.

+         We keep two boxes with labels of the two types, ready to be used.

 - Our workflow includes moving plants around in the garden, keep track of current locations and history of movements.